isabella232/offer-decisioning.en/help/api-reference/getting-started.md

 description:
 ---

-# Offer Decisioning API developer guide
+# [!DNL Offer Decisioning] API developer guide

-Offer Decisioning is an Application Service integrated with Adobe Experience Platform.
+[!DNL Offer Decisioning] is an Application Service integrated with Adobe Experience Platform.
 It allows you leverage Adobe Experience Platform to deliver the best offer and experience to your customers across all touch points at the right time.

 This developer guide provides steps to help you start using the [!DNL Offer Library] API.
 The guide then provides sample API calls for performing key operations using the Offer Decisioning Engine.